Configuring garak

 Through specifying JSON on the command line

-The easiest way is often to use a YAML config, and how to do that is described below.
+The easiest way is often to use a config file (YAML or JSON), and how to do that is described below.

 Configuration values can come from multiple places.
 At garak load, the